Negotiations Still the Only Solution to North Korean Crisis

 Delury is optimistic, regarding the successful ICBM test launch as “a pivot point” from Kim's perspective.

-“They have a new level of security they feel with the deterrence capability,” he says, “so they may be willing to negotiate certain compromises.
-It’s one of the strongest signals directly of Kim Jong Un saying that he will discuss denuclearization.”
+“They have a new level of security they feel with the deterrence capability,” he says, “so they may be willing to negotiate certain compromises."